Things to Do in Grand Canyon National Park with Kids: A 2026 Family Guide

 It's also a manageable add-on to Las Vegas, Sedona, or a wider Arizona–Utah road trip.

-Top kid-friendly things to do in Grand Canyon National Park
+Best things to do in Grand Canyon National Park with kids

 13 miles of paved or packed-dirt trail along the South Rim.
 Pick any 1-mile chunk — overlook to overlook.